 Desk research suggests that the regulatory uncertainty could be break down into 8 challenges: Blockchain and GDPR; Standartization; Consumer and investor protection - identity management; Validity of smart contracts; Notary - legal recognition of signatures; Enforcement of anti-money laundering requirements; Applicable jurisdictions (including cross-border jurisdiction); Legal classification and taxonomy of tokens and digital programmable Euro.
 Research suggests that in some aforementioned challenges EU actions are quite significant.
-For instance, the already established and amended 5th anti-money laundering Directive (Directive (EU) 2018/843).
+For instance, the already established and amended the 5th anti-money laundering Directive (Directive (EU) 2018/843).
 On the other hand, there are other challenges that lack regulatory initiatives and concrete guidance.
 For example, it is unclear how storing personal data on blockchain exactly fits into the present regulatory environment.
 The immediate problem is that the precise meaning of data 'erasure' is left undefined which is conflicting with current GDRR principles.

 The research supporting discussions revealed that one of the most common challenges which hinders development of blockchain-based solutions is GDPR, especially for the right to be forgotten (data erasure).
 Clarification on this matter is crucial in order to push the technology further.
+Also, discussions with experts revealed the crucial need of the shift from preventive and risks-based regulation to enabling and experimental approach.